 If you're not sure which structure is right for you, it's a good idea to speak with a business attorney, who can explain the pros and cons of each option.

-Here’s a list of the best business attorney you can reach out to now;
+Here's a list of the best business attorneys you can reach out to now;

 LLC vs S Corp